theochit/field-manager-challenge/README.md

 ## Possible Improvements

 1. **Extending Django’s User Model:**

+2. **Authorization Handling:**
    - Both ChannelPartner and Landowner roles extend Django's built-in `User` model.
-While this provides built-in authentication, it's not an ideal approach for **secure permissions**.
-Backend permission handling should be improved to ensure better control over resources.
+This provides free authentication, but it's not an ideal approach for secure permissions.
+Proper token-based authentication should be enforced on the backend.

-2. **Authorization Handling:**
    - Currently, authorization to view resources is handled on the frontend.
-The backend routes are open and do not require tokens.
-This approach is not suitable for production environments.
-Proper token-based authentication should be enforced on the backend.
+The backend routes are open and do not require tokens, for ease of development and demos.
+This approach is not suitable for production.

-3. **Structured Error Handling:**
+4. **Structured Error Handling:**
    - Perhaps using more generic error components.

-4. **Styling:**
+5. **Styling:**
    - Bootstrap is used for styling in this project, but it feels outdated.
 It’s a quick solution for getting the project off the ground, but in my experience, is not the easiest to customize.